Hadron masses from a Kaluza-Klein like Model: Calculation of the model's constants

 Now it is possible to state the mass formulas for the first-generation mesons.

-By using the measured masses of the mesons $\pi^{0}, \pi^{+}$and $\rho^{0}[29]$ along with the respective mass formulas of (87), it is possible to calculate the numerical values of the magnetic multipliers and the strong coupling (Table 2).
+By using three mass formulas of (85) together with the respective measured masses, it is possible to calculate the numerical values of the magnetic multipliers and the strong coupling.
+However, to get the most accurate results it is appropriate to select the particles with most precise mass measurements.
+Those are the charged pion, the proton, and the neutron.
+As a consequence first the mass formulas for hadrons are derived.